guissemohamedcherif/yello_educ_app/README.md

 [![Product Name Screen Shot][product-screenshot]](https://example.com)

 This small project is about to test how i'm going to handle the necessary prerequises of Yello concepts.
+NB: I had to remove permissions for the test of courses crud but not in users list
 <p align="right">(<a href="#top">back to top</a>)</p>

 ### Built With